khola22/PetriNet/Readme.md

 - **testAddPlace**: Verifies that places can be added only once to the Petri Net.
 - **testAddTransition**: Verifies that transitions can be added uniquely to the Petri Net.
 - **testAddArc**: Validates the addition of arcs, including handling of negative weights and duplicate arcs.
+- **testSetWeight**: Ensures that the weight of an arc can be updated.
+- **testSetTokenCount**: Validates that the token count of a place can be updated.

 ### Petri Net Assembly